 The Republic of Ireland has introduced a new Internet betting tax, which will generate an extra €25 million or $31.6 million for the country every year.

 The Irish Examiner, an Irish newspaper, has reported that Michael Noonan, the Irish finance minister, has been making attempts to introduce this tax ever since he assumed his official position over three years back.
-The new tax on Internet transactions will chiefly target offshore bookies who offer online sports betting services to bettors residing in Ireland.
+The new tax on Internet transactions will chiefly target offshore bookies who offer online sports betting services to Ireland bettors.
 Offshore bookmakers are currently benefiting greatly as they do not have to pay any taxes.
 This, in turn, means that the country is being deprived of millions of Euros in tax revenues every year.

 The new law will be introduced through the passing of the Betting (Amendment) Bill of 2013.
 It requires offshore betting exchanges and bookmakers who accept bets from Irish citizens to apply for an Irish gambling license irrespective of whether they have offices in Ireland or not.
 Such licensed operators will have to pay taxes on revenues generated by the betting activities of their Irish customers.